PNg-HA/AWS_Workshop_StrengthenWAF/content/4-Monitor/4.3/_index.md

 #### Scenario

-You can use the Request Header Insertion feature to help validate that requests made to your application were evaluated by AWS WAF.
-You can configure your application to only allow requests that contain the specified custom headers.
-You can also insert headers so your application can process the request differently based on the presence of the header, or simply log the header in your application logs for reporting and analytics.
+The role of the Request Header Insertion feature is to assist the validation of requests made to the application checked by AWS WAF.
+The application can be configured to only allow requests containing the specified custom headers, or to have headers injected to process the requests in a different way, from the the header.
+It can also be configured to simply log the header in your application logs that may be used for reports and analytics.

 > There are no verification steps in this exercise.

 #### Instructions

-Use the request [header insertion](https://docs.aws.amazon.com/waf/latest/developerguide/customizing-the-incoming-request.html) feature of AWS WAF.
+Use the [request header insertion](https://docs.aws.amazon.com/waf/latest/developerguide/customizing-the-incoming-request.html) feature of AWS WAF.
 Verify the presence of the inserted headers with [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

 #### Procedure
 ##### Insert Custom Header:

-1. Navigate to the **Rules** tab of the Web ACL
+1. In Web ACL, check the **Rules** tab

 2. Click on **Add Rules** and select **Add my own rules and rule groups**

 ![1.1](/images/4/3/s2.png)

-**Rule details**
+Enter the following **Rule details**:

 1. Rule type: **Rule builder**
 2. Rule: **header-insert**, regular rule